Rishikesh-Jadhav/ENPM809K-Fundamentals-for-Artificial-Intelligence-and-Deep-Learning/README.md

    - Validation / Test accuracy on CIFAR: 0.791 / 0.789

 - **Learnings from Assignemnt 2**:
-  - Multi Layer Fully-connected Neural Network:Explored fully-connected neural network architecture, considering the impact of hyperparameters.Addressed overfitting using dropout and observed its effectiveness.
+  - Multi Layer Fully-connected Neural Network: Explored fully-connected neural network architecture, considering the impact of hyperparameters.Addressed overfitting using dropout and observed its effectiveness.

-  - Batch Normalization:Implemented batch normalization, understanding its role in stabilizing training and enhancing convergence.
+  - Batch Normalization: Implemented batch normalization, understanding its role in stabilizing training and enhancing convergence.
 Recognized its contribution to faster training and improved generalization.

   - Dropout: Implemented dropout regularization to mitigate overfitting.
 Acknowledged the role of dropout in creating more robust models.